 While attending Jr. High School, Johnson formed a band with her sisters and sang at a variety of clubs and events.
-While singing at a funeral one afternoon, Johnson was approached to join the popular Minneapolis band “Flyte Tyme" as the lead singer.
-Flyte Tyme´s musicians were Terry Lewis on bass, Jellybean Johnson on drums, Tony Johnson on guitar, Monte Moir on keyboards, and David Eiland on Saxophone.
-Cynthia was the lead vocalist and saxophone player with the group for 7 years.
+In 1972, while singing at a funeral one afternoon, Johnson was approached to join the popular Minneapolis band “FlyteTyme" as their lead singer.
+Johnson remained the lead vocalist and saxophone player of the group for seven years and also wrote several of the group´s songs.
+Flyte Tyme´s talented cast of musicians included Terry Lewis on bass (multi Grammy winner), Jellybean Johnson on drums (winner of over 20 music awards), Tony Johnson on guitar, Monte Moir on keyboards and David Eiland on saxophone.

-Surprisingly enough, the first music video of the song "Funkytown" ever produced with Cynthia Johnson was produced as part of this TV show in Minneapolis in 2012 by Megabien Entertainment and its German co-producer Radio Bremen.
-All of the earlier Funkytown music videos show other women dancing to the song; Cynthia Johnson, the main vocalist, does not appear in any of such earlier videos.
+Surprisingly enough, the first music video of the song "Funkytown" ever produced with Cynthia Johnson was produced as part of this TV show in 2012 by Megabien Entertainment.
+All of the earlier Funkytown music videos show other women using her original recording without her authorization; Cynthia Johnson, the true Miss Funkytown, does not appear in any of such earlier videos.

 On December 15th, 2013, her debut solo album "All That I Am" was released on the label Megabien Music.
 This very unique album sums up a lifetime of vocal artistry on a very personal level, showing her talents as singer and songwriter, but also as a producer.
 The album features the best studio and session musicians from her home Minnesota.
 Enjoying the work of "All That I Am", Johnson has already started to work on a new album that will be produced by executive producer Hans W. Stachowiak; release is expected in 2015.